mandyHahn/NUM_Alert/README.md

     1. Open Google Chrome
     2. Click on the 3 dots in the top-right corner of the screen
     3. In the help subsection, click on the `About Google Chrome`
-    4. If the version is not 97.0 onward, click the update button.
+    4. If the version is not 97.0 onward, click the update button.<br>
 Install following library dependencies via `pip install ___`, where ___ are the libraries mentioned below:
   - PyQt5
   - selenium